zachpino/digidev-f19/week02/homework.md

 sudo reboot now
 ```

-In order to log into your Raspberry Pi from now on, we would type in on your laptop...
+This will restart your Raspberry Pi.
+In order to log into your Raspberry Pi from now on, we would type on your laptop...

 ```
-ssh pi@youruniquename.local
+ssh pi@your-unique-name.local
 ```

 Test this!
 In order to safely turn off your Raspberry Pi if you are logged into it...